Drax2053/draxie/README.md

 </h1>

 <h2> anywho without anymore i'm open up a tiny abit who i am! </h2>

-  <h1> yes i have made a website before using google website <a href="sites.google.com/ccs.k12.in.us/all-about-me-drax/home"> but this isnt foolproof and i dont really wanna use google sites./h1>
+<h1> yes i have made a website before using google website <a href="sites.google.com/ccs.k12.in.us/all-about-me-drax/home"> but this isnt foolproof and i dont really wanna use google sites. /h1>